PLANNED PET PARENTING

 Jenna’s jenna-ralities

-Take a long hard look at the dogs, adults as well as puppies.
+Take a long, hard look at the dogs, adults, and puppies.
 Check their hair (fur) and skin.
 If the dogs are not well cared for, the adults will be in worse condition than the puppies.
 Look for matted hair, especially behind the ears, under arms, groin, and tail and under the tail.
-Look closely at the skin and check for flaking, rashes, discoloration, feces and urine stains.
+Look closely at the skin and check for flaking, rashes, discoloration, feces, and urine stains.
 Is the hair thin or balding in patches?
 Look at their paws and nails.
-Do they look well-manicured or is the hair in between the pads, (under the paws) matted and dirty?
+Do they look well-manicured, or is the hair in between the pads (under the paws) matted and dirty?
 Are the nails long and dirty as well?
-Are the tips of the paws discolored which can mean anything from neglect to ear problems to allergies?
-Look in the dog’s ears and take notice if they are dirty or have a bad odor.
+Are the tips of the paws discolored, which can mean anything from neglect to ear problems to allergies?
+Look in the dog’s ears and notice if they are dirty or have a foul odor.
 Are the tips of the ears hard and crusty?
 (This may be a sign of mange.)
-Check the dog’s teeth.
-Look for overshot or undershot jaw.
-Teeth and breath should be clean and fresh.
-Adult dogs with missing, broken or tartar encrusted teeth are dogs that are not well cared for.
-Inspect belly and groin areas for discoloration, (black or red) rashes, bumps, or sores.
-Puppies that sleep on urine-soaked blankets will have skin infections (staph) and need medical treatment.
-Umbilical hernias need to be surgically corrected.
-Visually examine the anus for any donut-like protrusions referred to as prolapsed rectum, which has multiple causes and needs medical attention.
-One of the causes can be neglect by failure to keep the puppy/dog clean.

-Don’t be fooled by a HOME breeder, who shows you 2 or 3 puppies in the kitchen or living room.
+Don’t be fooled by a HOME breeder who shows you 2 or 3 puppies in the kitchen or living room.
 Is she going down to the basement or out to a garage or trailer to bring you another puppy?
 Does she have 100 more dogs somewhere in the house?

 Free photos of Dog